binaryphile/concorde/README.md

 `ary` is short for "array".

-`local_ary` creates a local array variable, in this case `input_ary`, and gives it the contents provided in the string argument.
-For the rest of the function you use it like a normal array, because it is one.
+`local_ary` creates a local array variable, in this case `input_ary`, and gives it the contents provided in `$1`.
+For the rest of the function you use `input_ary` like a normal array, because it is one.

 Note that the `$()` command substitution operator around `local_ary` is necessary.
 Without it, `local_ary` can't create a local variable in the